Here's the situation:

 What you need before you set up insurance on your jewelry:

 - A written jewelry appraisal describing the jewelry item in great detail and giving an insurance value for the piece.
 The place you bought the jewelry from should provide a complimentary written appraisal.
 If this is not the case, you can go to another qualified jeweler or gemologist who offers jewelry insurance appraisal services.
-The cost of this can range depending on the shop but expect to pay anywhere from $35 – $100 per item.
+The cost of this can range depending on the jewelry store but expect to pay anywhere from $50 - $125 per item.
+(We charge $50 per item but complimentary for an item purchased here!)

 - If the item you purchased has a laboratory certificate, you will need to submit this to insurance.
 For instance, if you purchased a diamond engagement ring, the center diamond should have a laboratory certificate from such a company as GIA (Gemological Institute of America) which details the specifications of your diamond.